DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 ### Deployment

-* As an **administator** I want to include a LTI tool via the single tenant deployment model into my installation.
+* As an **administrator** I want to include a LTI tool via the single tenant deployment model into my installation.
   * As a **content creator** I want to include LTI tools deployed in the single tenant model into my content.